Develop Your Open Data Policy

-Below you will find a link to some of these open data policies.
-Use them as a reference when developing your own.
+Below you will find tips and links to example open data policies.
+Use these as a reference when developing your own.

 Elements of an Effective Open Data Policy

-Consider three areas when creating your open data policy:
+Consider these three areas when creating your open data policy:

 Why are you launching an open data program?
 What do you hope to achieve?
 Share this information in your policy.
 Be explicit and help people understand the benefit of spending time and energy on open data.